Mirantis/mke-docs/content/docs/concepts/architecture/README.md

 ## Components

 MKE 4 is built on top of k0s, a lightweight Kubernetes distribution.
-See the [k0s documentation](https://k0sproject.io/docs/) for more information.
+Refer to the [k0s documentation](https://k0sproject.io/docs/) for more information.

 MKE 4 Alpha.1 is run on top of k0s v1.29.3.